Real Estate Agent Business Plan

 If you’re looking to become a realtor or grow your existing real estate agency business you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your real estate agency in order to improve your chances of success.
 Update your business plan regularly as your agency grows and changes.

-Sources of Funding for Real Estate Agencies
+Sources of Funding for Real Estate Agents

 With regard to funding, the main sources of funding for a real estate business are personal savings, credit cards, and bank loans.
 With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.